jeremywillans/wi-room-release/README.md

   - Adding `astronaut@webex.bot` to the space (bot will leave and 1:1 you the Id)

 **MS Teams Channel**
-- A MS Teams "Team" Channel configured with an [Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?#create-an-incoming-webhook)
+- A MS Teams 'Team' Channel configured with an [Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?#create-an-incoming-webhook)
 - Copy the Webhook URL